 - Don’t get carried away in prop betting or bet on every aspect of the game.
 Keep things contained to the bets you have researched

 - Do not bet as a fan.
 Never bet as a fan.
-Don’t bet on the Pats just because you hate Matt Ryan, or vice versa.
+Don’t bet on the Pats just because you hate Jared Goff, or vice versa.
 This is a surefire way to lose

 The Philadelphia bench stormed the field as the Patriots made their way to the locker room.
 For Foles, who thought about retiring and is now the Super Bowl MVP, this game was magnificent.
 The Eagles played well in each facet of the game against the league’s toughest opponent.
 This Philly team may be around for a while, so don’t be surprised to see them back next year.